jjvanzon/Circular-Language-Spec/spec/classes/static-unfinished.md

 There is a general brainstorm but it has loose ends.

-The first thing you have to know about classes and static structure in Encircle is that what is traditionally part of the static structure, is not by default part of the static structure anymore.
+The first thing you might know about classes and static structure in Encircle is that what is traditionally part of the static structure, is not by default part of the static structure anymore.
 By default everything, including method definitions, are just data inside an object.
-In Encircle you have to choose whether method definitions are part of the static structure or part of the object data.
+In Encircle you might choose whether method definitions are part of the static structure or part of the object data.
 When it is part of the object data, this basically means that you can change this method definition for each object.
 If it part of the static structure, objects do not have their individual copy of the data and usually the objects can not change the data either.

 So static parts of a class are the parts that can not vary between objects, it is the data that all objects share.